714Lemons/gpt-commit-generator/README.md

 # GPT Commit Generator

 The "gpt-commit-generator" extension allows you to generate commit messages based on the changes tracked by Git.
+Also lets you setup your own prompt to customize the commit message.

 ![Alt Text](/images/usage.gif)